Bad Reputation? Learn How to Fix It

 While ongoing SEO could help bury the occasional negative press in search engines, you can’t necessarily get rid of it.

-Yes, leveraging inbound marketing techniques can help you showcase the positives, but be aware that negativity is just about impossible to completely hide.
+Yes, leveraging public relations can help you showcase the positives, but be aware that negativity is almost impossible to hide.
+If you have a damaged business reputation, a good PR strategy is the most cost-effective way to combat a bad reputation.

 The good news is consumers are more forgiving if they see you trying to right a wrong and will often overlook a few negative reviews if the vast majority of what is being said about you is positive.